thomasebsmith/recipes/README.md

 It was originally created by Thomas Smith.

 ## Prerequisites
-- A recent nightly Rust toolchain
+- A recent nightly Rust toolchain (note: this project does not build on the 2023-11-03 or more recent nightlies)
 - sqlite3 (to initialize the database)

 ## Quick Start